PyTomography/slicer_spect_recon/README.md

 The links to the example data (sample patient and simind files) are in the sample_data.txt file in the `Resources` folder.

 ## Contribute

 If you'd like to contribute, you can find an orientation on the Slicer [documentation for developers](https://www.slicer.org/wiki/Documentation/Nightly/Developers).

 Please read first the `CONTRIBUTING.md` file for further information on how to contribute.
+You can also check the Pytomography [readthedocs](https://pytomography.readthedocs.io/en/latest/) for an orientation on Pytomography.

 ## License

 SlicerSPECTRecon is subject to the `MIT License`, which is in the project's root.

 ## Contact